RobotStudio/aztmpl/README.md

 Please conform to [PEP-8](https://www.python.org/dev/peps/pep-0008/) standards for all developm ent.

 The `pep8` and `autopep8` modules are a part of the `dev-requirements`, and has been added to the `Makefile`.
-Please edit for your project, and change `sample` to the module for your project.
-Once this is completed, you can run `make pep8` for statistics, or `make pep8-verbose` for a detailed breakout of violations.
+You can run `make pep8` for statistics, or `make pep8-verbose` for a detailed breakout of violations.

 If you wish to automatically manage adherance to the PEP8 standard, use the module `autopep8`.
 You can learn more about it [here](https://pypi.python.org/pypi/autopep8).
 An `autopep8` action has been included in the `Makefile` for a sane default use as needed.